SmithJesko/ocr_to_quizlet/README.md

 2. Use `pip install selenium`
 3. Use `pip install translate`
 4. Use `pip install pytesseract`
+5. Use `pip install pillow`
-5. Download and install tesseract from https://github.com/tesseract-ocr/tesseract
+6. Download and install tesseract from https://github.com/tesseract-ocr/tesseract
-6. Clone this repository
+7. Clone this repository
-7. Run `main.py`
+8. Run `main.py`

 ---